Book: The Road Less Travelled

 Balancing is the fourth tool described by the author.
 Balancing is the discipline that gives us flexibility.
 Extraordinary flexibility is required for successful living in all spheres of activity.

-Courageous people must continually push themselves to be completely honest, yet must also possess the capacity to withhold the whole truth appropriate.
+Courageous people must continually push themselves to be completely honest, yet must also possess the capacity to withhold the whole truth appropriately.
 To be free people we must assume total responsibility for ourselves, but in doing so must possess the capacity to reject responsibility that is not truly ours.
 To be organized and efficient, to live wisely, we must daily delay gratification and keep an eye on the future, yet to live joyously, we must also possess the capacity, when it is not destructive, to live in the present and act spontaneously.

 According to the author, the essence of this discipline of balancing is ‘giving up’.
-He explained it with an example, ‘when he was 9 years old, and had just learnt how to ride a bike and was exploring his skills.
+He explained it with an example, ‘when he was 9 years old and had just learned how to ride a bike and was exploring his skills.
 While riding, he gathered up speed which he found ecstatic, but there came a problem.
 He noticed a sharp turn, but to up this ecstasy by the application of breaks seemed self-punishment.
 So he resolved to simultaneous retaining his speed and negotiating the corner, which resulted in badly scratched and bleeding and twisted new bike.’
 He had lost his ‘balance’.
 He was unwilling to give up the ecstatic speed in the interest of maintaining balance.

 So the author says that discipline has to be balanced.